a-detiste/cruft-ng/README.md

   using `dh-cruft`.

 * `/usr/share/cruft/ruleset` : this is a fallback
-  ruleset for packages not yet providing thei own rules.
+  ruleset for packages not yet providing their own rules.

 Some assumption differs:
 ------------------------